-In addition, certain City employees are required to wear boots.
-Therefore, the City will reimburse Classified Miscellaneous employees required to wear boots up to Two Hundred and Seventy-Five Dollars (\$275.00) each fiscal year for the purchase of safety boots and related items i.e. boot laces, boot oil, work socks, etc. Safety work boots will include steel toes and cover the ankles to provide ankle support.
-Boots should be constructed of leather, not fabric/material - tennis shoe boots are not appropriate.
-As indicated below, the classifications of Traffic Signal/Lighting Technician and Facilities Maintenance Technician are required to wear safety work boots in performance of their daily duties.
+Safety work boots will cover the ankles to provide ankle support.
+Boots should be constructed of leather not fabric/material - tennis shoe boots are not appropriate.
+As indicated below, the classifications of HVAC Technician and Traffic Signal/Electrical Lighting Supervisor are required to wear safety work boots in performance of their daily duties.
 However, due to safety concerns, these employees may purchase safety work boots without a steel toe, but which offers the same protection.